 My favourite protein smoothie recipes made with natural ingredients

-Check out my 5 favourite protein-packed smoothie recipes made from all-natural ingredients – they’re guaranteed to fill you up and keep you going all morning long.
+Check out my 5 favourite protein-packed smoothie recipes made from natural ingredients – they’re guaranteed to fill you up and keep you going all morning long.

 Smoothies are an easy way to get more protein in your diet